ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 CLI ask the user to use another ledger, ledger 1 in this case which contains the address `P-avax1g7nkguzg8yju8cq3ndzc9lql2yg69s9ejqa2af` to continue the signing process with `transaction sign` command.

-## Sign sign the chain creation tx with the transaction sign command
+## Sign and commit the chain creation tx with the transaction commands

 ### Ledger 1